NeuralEnsemble/elephant/doc/contribute.rst

 General discussion of Elephant development takes place in the `NeuralEnsemble Google group <http://groups.google.com/group/neuralensemble>`_.

-Discussion of issues should take place on the `Issue tracker`_.
+Please raise concrete issues, bugs, and feature requests on the `issue tracker`_.

 Using the issue tracker